Last Updated on 28/09/2023

 Paintings inside were created in different periods, partly damaged by fires.
 Significant works include the bronze Crucifixion by Donatello (mid-15th century) over the altar and bronze reliefs by Donatello and his students depicting the miracles of St. Anthony.

 Some chapels of the cathedral was built at the expense of various countries for their students studying at the university.
-The Chapel of the Relics houses the reliquary of the language of St. Anthony and various gold and silver items.
+The Chapel of the Relics houses the reliquary of St. Anthony and various gold and silver items.
 Tomb of St. Anthony is installed in the chapel of St. Anthony, votive offerings are hung along the steps leading to the tomb.
 Prayers crowd around the tomb even on a normal week day.

 In the monastery courtyards there is a museum of St. Anthony, where, among other things, a fresco with Saints Anthony and Bernardo by Andrea Mantegna is kept (its copy is installed above the main portal of the cathedral).